Sunday, March 6, 2016

 THE SLOW RISE OF THE PHOENIX

-Presently the phoenix sits on the ashes of the past, it is time to rise above it and soar.
+Presently the phoenix sits on the ashes of the past, it is time to rise above it and soar again.

-The phoenix can not build its nest in the ashes of the past pain.
+The phoenix cannot build its nest in the ashes of past pain.

 A phoenix will spread its wings and embrace its freedom.